postcss/gulp-postcss/README.md

   * Prevent unhandled exception of the following pipes from being suppressed by Promise

 * 5.1.8
-  * Prevent stream’s unhandled exception from being suppressed by Promise
+  * Prevent stream's unhandled exception from being suppressed by Promise

 * 5.1.7
   * Updated direct dependencies